-The mobile app tech stack should be cost-effective, especially with an exact budget.
-It’s also important to understand the technical possibilities and constraints of various technology stacks when it comes to the implementation of your ideas.
+The mobile app tech stack should be cost-effective, especially with a tightt budget.
+It’s also essential to understand the technical possibilities and constraints of various technology stacks when it comes to implementing your ideas.

 Your choice should be determined by the problems the app is solving.
 Ask yourself and the developers working on the project:

 You can find some answers on stackshare.io or techstacks.io.
 If your product is similar to an existing mobile application, learning about its technology stack is helpful too.
-The more checkboxes in the list you tick, the better your odds of choosing the optimal tech stack.
+The more checkboxes in the list you tick, the better your odds are of choosing the optimal tech stack.

+So, if you want to choose the best stack for mobile app development, the first thing you need to do is decide on the backend.
 ‘Server side’ and ‘backend’ are umbrella terms for the layer where the business logic and data come together to deliver the mobile app’s core functionality.
 Backend responds to user requests, accesses the database, and executes the Create/Read/Update/Delete operations.

 The list of most popular technology stacks out there includes, but is not limited to:

 - LAMP is the abbreviation for Linux (a server operating system), Apache (the webserver), MySQL (the database), and PHP or Python (the scripting languages).
 The stack thus consists entirely of open-source software components.
 It’s also compatible with other open-source and free software packages.
 LAMP is considered the best robust and reliable backend technology for mobile app sets; flexible, customizable, and easy to use.